brr-dev/testing/README.md

-# @brr-dev/typescript-package-template
+# @brr-dev/testing

-A template repo for bundling TypeScript packages.
+A collection of general-purpose Jest testing helpers.